albertogg/albertogg.github.com/_drafts/csv-manipulation-with-ruby.md

 Pretty easy, right?

-I believe this is a great way seed a database for testing and development and using a CSV file can help us to add or remove data easily.
+I believe this is a great way seed a database for testing and development and using a CSV file can help us add, remove or modify data quickly, clean and easy.

+Keep in mind that you can also use the `read` method for seeding the database and that will be fine for small amount of data, but if it's lots and lots of data it will probably be a slower process that using `foreach` because it's keeping all in memory and then reading and inserting it into the db instead of doing it all at once.

 Thanks for reading!